 Caroline Glover founded Annette in the fall of 2016.
 She named the restaurant for her feisty and brilliant great aunt Netsie, a novelist and short story writer who lived in small town Texas.
 Netsie didn't teach Caroline to cook, though her tamales and martinis were exemplary.
-Instead, she taught Caroline to have an opinion.
-That confidence in her own good taste has carried Caroline through 11 years in the restaurant industry.
+Instead, she taught Caroline to have a strong opinion.
+That confidence in her own good taste has carried Caroline through 13 years in the restaurant industry.

 Before launching Annette, Caroline spent two years at the acclaimed Denver restaurant Acorn, rising to become a sous chef under executive chef Amos Watts and owner Steve Redzikowski.
 During her tenure, in 2015, Acorn was named best restaurant in Denver by 5280 Magazine.